uga-rosa/ccc.nvim/README.md

 # Default mappings

 - `<CR>`: Complete, and perform a replace or insert.
-    - If the cursor in under the previous color, select it.
+    - If the cursor is under the previous color, select it.
 - `q`: Cancel.
 - `i`: Toggle input mode. `RGB` -> `HSL` -> `RGB` -> ...
 - `o`: Toggle output mode. `HEX` -> `RGB` -> `HSL` -> `HEX` -> ...